 Toe socks, such as Injinji toe socks, possess individual toe sleeves that allow your toes the freedom to move independently.
 Conventional cycling socks pinch the toes together and contribute to numerous foot and toe problems, including passive toe deformities.
 Toe socks are an excellent choice for most athletes, as they help boost the airflow between your toes, which helps create a dry and cool environment inside your sock.

 One particular type of toe sock that has been embraced by athletes, including cyclists, is the Injinji compression toe sock, which offers graduated lower leg compression to help enhance your circulation and boost your athletic recovery.
-These toe socks offer compression where you need it (in the calf and lower leg) and freedom in the feet and toes, where the sock feels and functions like a regular toe sock.
+These toe socks provide compression where you need it (in your calf and lower leg) and freedom in your feet and toes, where the sock feels and functions like a regular toe sock.

 SHOP INJINJI TOE SOCKS